 Clone: D3V14 Area: 3.73Ha

 The film Sideways has a lot to answer for.
 Sales of Merlot plummeted in America following one of the characters snubbing the variety in a scene from the film.
 Ironically the same character's favourite wine - the Cheval Blanc from St Emilion - is a blend of Cabernet Franc and Merlot.
 French winemakers have been working wonders with the soft and rich flavours of Merlot for years.
-We hope to one day produce a Bordeaux style Merlot to do our bit to help rehabilitate the variety.

 The cool climate and sandy loam soil at Top Note are perfect for producing top grade Merlot.
 However, despite every second person we meet telling us how much they enjoy Merlot, the grape just won't sell for anything near the cost of production.
 It's sad but true that if you produce something superb that no-one wants then it's just not a commercially viable option.
 As a result we have grafted just less than half of our Merlot to the far more profitable Shiraz.
 Having made some wine in 2015 to see what our Merlot was like we were happily surprised by its pretty, approachable and raspberry, berry fruit nature.
 The block seems to consistently give us lovely wine and so we are ignoring the nay sayers and continue to make a delicious Merlot as part of the Top Note range.

 Clone: Mass selection from 100 year old Barossa Vines Area: 0.53Ha